hackclub/hackclub/workshops/soccer/dribble_ball.md

 ## Adding the Ball Sprite

-Create ball sprite in a similar way that you created the player sprite in [step 2](add_player_sprite.md).
+Create a ball sprite in a similar way that you created the player sprite in [step 2](add_player_sprite.md).

 Here's the code that contains the new code to add a ball sprite: